postsharp/postsharp-emails/metalama-email-course/060-creating-aspects-intro.md

 }
 ```

 Each of these classes defines a set of abstract _templates_ that you must implement: `OverrideMethod`, `OverrideProperty`, and `OverrideAdd`.
-The code of these templates will _replace_ the code of the members to which you apply the templates.
-In these templates, you can use `meta.Proceed()` to invoke the _original_ code of the method.
+The code in these templates will _replace_ the code of the members to which you apply the templates.
+Within these templates, you can use `meta.Proceed()` to invoke the _original_ code of the method.
 To access information about the overridden member, your template can use the API behind `meta.Target`.
 Here, `meta` stands for meta-programming.

 ## Example: Authorization

-To illustrate, let's consider a simplified authorization aspect, which aims to add a check to whichever method(s) we want to restrict to the user 'Mr Bojangles'.
-A check is implemented to determine the current user, and if that user is someone other than Mr Bojangles, an exception is thrown.
-Otherwise, we use `return meta.Proceed();` to proceed with the normal execution of the method.
+To illustrate, let’s consider a simplified authorization aspect.
+This aspect adds a check to restrict access to specific methods to the user 'Mr Bojangles'.
+If the current user is not 'Mr Bojangles', an exception is thrown.
+Otherwise, the method proceeds with its normal execution using `return meta.Proceed();`.

 ```c#
 using Metalama.Framework.Aspects;